-At her most aligned, Soft Summer dresses for an art gallery opening.
+Therefore, the appearance works best when colours are subtle.
+Soft Summer dresses for an art gallery opening.
 She wears her makeup the same way.
 Ultimately tasteful and sophisticated, she would be invited anywhere.
-She is never inappropriate, bold, or abrupt, and her makeup is not either.

 If you looked at True Summer’s colours through the sky in the picture above, they might look like the cosmetic colors palette below.
-Look at the effect the mauve-grey-taupe has on the grass and trees, relative to the colors in the foreground.
-A little warmer, certainly more muted and quiet.
+Look at the effect the mauve-grey-taupe has on the background relative to the colours in the foreground.
+They become little warmer and more muted and quiet.

 There are no extremes of darkness or brightness, with all the colours hugging the middle range.
 The overall effect is cooler than warm, so no gold, warm beige, or orange will be found.
 The feeling is gentle but not fragile, an oak tree rather than a crystal vase (which would be Bright Spring).

 A beautiful eye appears to be gazing out of a misty pool.
 Eyeshadows and liners are hazy tan greys, mauve greys, smoky browns, and pewter tones.
 The eyeliner is not much darker than the eyeshadow, to avoid creating an obvious line which may look severe.
 In this Season, liner can distinguish itself by being a different color than the shadow, instead of a darker color.